schm00g/space-center-filghts-terminal/README.md

 Runs the app in the local development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### Details
+### Some Details
 This project has been scaffolded using `create-react-app`.

 For the GraphQL service `apollo-grapql` has been imported.

 For styling and layout `styled-components` has been used.
 This allows the use of CSS in javascript files.

 For some added transitions and effects `framer-motion` to smoothen the UI was used.

+Light weight icon set `react-icons`.

 ### Future Steps
 Get some user testing and feedback - to focus further iterations.